kullesta/proxy-server/SECURITY.md

 ## Security Considerations

-- The proxy requires configuration for username/password authentication.
-Ensure credentials are strong and changed regularly.
+- The proxy supports username/password authentication, which can be enabled or disabled via `auth_enabled` in `config.ini`.
+Ensure credentials are strong and changed regularly when enabled.
 - The whitelist and blacklist functionality is based on IP address patterns.
 Do not rely on this as a substitute for secure authentication.
 - Blocked host filtering is simple and may not catch all variants of a website or URL.
 - Do not expose the proxy directly to untrusted public networks unless properly secured.